We Are Graybug

 “The discovery of new compositions and methods to produce non-inflammatory polymer microparticles, followed by the discovery of methods to load multiple relevant drugs into the microparticles and release them continuously for up to 12 months, were key milestones that ultimately led to the spin-out of Graybug Vision.”

-“We knew from case studies, that sunitinib was safe in human eyes at doses expected to be effective in treating wet AMD and we also knew that it was a potent pan VEGF-R inhibitor with neuroprotective features.
+“We knew that sunitinib was a potent pan VEGF-R inhibitor with neuroprotective features.
 Thanks to our non-inflammatory microparticle platform technology, we could make it last for a very long time.
-Fast-forwarding to today, GB-102 is Graybug Vision’s lead formulation in clinical development, which has shown to provide effective levels of sunitinib for at least six months following intravitreal injection.”
+Fast-forwarding to today, GB-102 is Graybug’s lead formulation in clinical development for wet AMD.
+It has shown to provide effective levels of sunitinib for at least six months following intravitreal injection.”

 “VEGF signaling plays a critical role in wet AMD and diabetic retinopathy, and our experiments with the sunitinib sustained-release formulation showed outstanding efficacy and durability.
 I believe that Justin’s expertise in polymer chemistry and sustained delivery matched very well with my expertise in ocular neovascular diseases and animal models.
 Our collaboration has provided Graybug Vision with multiple compounds that have the potential to greatly improve the lives of many patients with ocular diseases.”